UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Introduction

-\textbf{ML for UAV-assisted networks:} Deep learning techniques have been utilized to enhance the efficiency of wireless networks~\cite{8743390} in problems such as beamforming~\cite{mismar2019deep} and user scheduling~\cite{wei2017user}.
-In UAV-assisted networks, especially when the UAVs are deployed as aerial base stations, reinforcement learning (RL) has been utilized to carry out a variety of tasks, such as trajectory and power control for UAVs~\cite{liu2019trajectory,zhao2020multi}, communication under signal jamming~\cite{9161257}, and UAV server quality~\cite{8807386}.
+\textbf{ML for UAV-assisted networks:} Deep learning techniques have been utilized to enhance the efficiency of wireless networks~\cite{8743390}.
+In UAV-assisted networks, especially when the UAVs are deployed as aerial base stations, reinforcement learning (RL) has been utilized to carry out a variety of tasks, such as trajectory and power control for UAVs~\cite{zhao2020multi}, and UAV server quality~\cite{8807386}.
 A key observation from the aforementioned existing literature is that UAV-assisted networks are difficult to model using traditional closed form methodologies and, as such, benefit from intelligent and autonomous management via RL.
 As compared to current literature, we introduce a new system model for UAV swarms and use a RL method to manage only the macro-level (i.e., swarm trajectories and temporal parameters of ML model training) of our methodology.